 Too often manufacturers stop making or finally decide to modify their defective products when it is already too late, after children have been badly injured or killed.
 Manufacturers often fail to make a timely recall of the defective products already in the hands of unknowing families.

 Even when they do attempt to recall products, manufacturers may fail to conduct adequate informational campaigns to warn parents of the hidden dangers in the products being used by their children.
 Parents, therefore, continue to use or acquire the dangerous items at thrift stores, second-hand stores, at garage sales or as hand-me-downs, often resulting in catastrophic consequences.

-If you or your child has been injured by a defective product, you may be entitled to compensation.
-Coker, Schickel, Sorenson, Posgay, Camerlengo & Iracki has successfully handled numerous cases of injury stemming from a child’s toy or item of apparel.
+If you or your child has been injured by a defective product, you may have a case.
+It’s important to know what to look for when choosing legal representation.
+Coker Law has successfully handled numerous cases of injury stemming from a child’s toy or item of apparel.
 Our attorneys have the experience and resources to thoroughly investigate claims of this type, engage experts to help prove your case and take the case to court to fight for your right to fair compensation.

 To speak with a Coker Law attorney or for more information, call (904) 356-6071 or click here to schedule a free consultation.